lambci/docker-lambda/README.md

 * *Is it really necessary to replicate exactly to this degree?*

-  Not for many scenarios – some compiled Linux binaries work out of the box and a CentOS Docker image can compile some binaries that work on Lambda too, for example – but for testing it's great to be able to reliably verify permissions issues, library linking issues, etc.
+  Not for many scenarios – some compiled Linux binaries work out of the box and an Amazon Linux Docker image can compile some binaries that work on Lambda too, for example – but for testing it's great to be able to reliably verify permissions issues, library linking issues, etc.

 * *What's this got to do with LambCI?*